sagnik-p/Arduino_rubber_ducky/README.md

     hid firmware file --> for use as rubber ducky normal firmware file --> for use as normal Arduino UNO
 5. upload the firmware and unplug the Arduino UNO
-6. The ARDUINO UNO is HOT AND READY TO ENGAGE
+6. The ARDUINO UNO is HOT AND READY TO ENGAGE!
+Be careful
 7. If you want to reprogram, plug it into the usb port after temporarily bridging the ground and reset pins